dbrugne/donut/README.md

  - [x] Template user tile
  - [x] Make join and discuss button work
  - [x] Make room list dynamic
+- [x] Avoid room:join/room:leave for socket that made the action to join/leave => broadcast call modified by receive "other" socket join notification

 - [ ] Replace "no topic" by "Choose a topic" and add a pen icon (all clickable)
 - [ ] Permanent room